dan-damit/Scripts-and-Snippets/README.md

-These are a good chunk of what I've written over the course of my career.
+This is a good chunk of what I've written over the course of my career.